Links on Android Authority may earn us a commission. Learn more.

 There are a couple of situations where Pokémon Go is known to freeze.
 It could be as early as the loading screen when first opening the app.
 It could also be when playing the game, just after catching a Pokémon for example.

-There are no pop ups indicating any errors or issues, Pokémon Go just stops working all together.
+There are no pop-ups indicating any errors or issues, Pokémon Go just stops working altogether.

 In either case, the only solution is to close and restart the game.
-On Android Pie, this is quick and simple.
-The steps may vary slightly depending on which software your phone is running.
+On Android Pie and up, this is quick and simple.
+The steps may vary slightly depending on which software your phone is running, but you shouldn’t lose any game progress in most situations.

 How to fix Pokémon Go by restarting the app

-- Tap the square icon on the bottom right of the screen.
+- Tap the square icon on the bottom right of the screen, or swipe up and hold your finger on the screen.

 - Swipe the Pokémon Go app up to eliminate it.